Rillian-Grant/university-project-covid19-dashboard/README.md

 # Known Issues
 * Header image in static folder has no file extension due to template.
 The full file name is "images"
+* Bad formatting on update info.
+Due to template
+* No links on news articles.
+Due to template